-The vast majority of wild cheetahs are outside protected areas, in areas populated by humans.
-Saving this magnificent animal from extinction requires innovative conservation methods that address the welfare of both cheetah and human populations.
+The vast majority of wild cheetahs live outside protected areas, in areas populated by humans.
+Protecting the cheetah therefore requires conservation methods that address the welfare of both cheetah and human populations.

 We develop and deliver innovative, award-winning programmes to ensure humans and wildlife can coexist peacefully, and the cheetah can survive, and thrive, in the wild.

 Our work is making a difference, and our programmes have effectively stabilised and even increased the wild cheetah population in Namibia.
 Our mission is to expand these practices to more cheetah countries.

 THE RACE IS ON TO SAVE THE CHEETAH

 We are making great strides in stopping Africa’s most endangered big cat from becoming extinct.

 £3million per year for the next ten years would save the cheetah definitively.
 With your support, we can save the cheetah.
 Find out more about how you can help us with our fundraising here.

 CCF is an international non-profit organisation headquartered in Namibia, with operations in the United States, Canada, and the United Kingdom, and partner organisations in several other nations.

 - In 2017 we are celebrating CCF UK’S ‘CHEETAH CHAMPIONS’ March 7, 2017

 - Huff Post: Help Support Women and Girls in Science!
 February 13, 2017